Close

 Key Visa Categories Overview

-• Student Visas - Academic and professional development programs
+• Student Visas - Academic programs and professional development courses exceeding 90 days

-Whether you're pursuing professional opportunities or personal growth, this comprehensive guide provides end-to-end guidance tailored to your unique situation, ensuring compliance with current Spanish regulatory standards.
+Whether you are pursuing professional opportunities or personal growth, this comprehensive guide provides detailed guidance tailored to your unique situation, ensuring compliance with current Spanish regulatory standards for 2026.

 02